jpayala84/fadeless/README.md

 ## Notifications

 Users can configure weekly summaries (email or in-app) from the dashboard.
 Preferences are stored in `NotificationPreference`.
-Email delivery uses Resend via the `POST /api/jobs/send-weekly-digest` route, which is triggered every Monday by `.github/workflows/weekly-digest.yml`.
-Summaries include the last 7 days of `RemovalEvent` entries, and we skip users who need to re-authenticate.
+Email delivery uses Resend via the `POST /api/jobs/send-weekly-digest` route (triggered every Monday by `.github/workflows/weekly-digest.yml`).
+If a user opts into in-app notifications, new removals appear in the dashboard banner until they mark the digest as read.
+Because `user-read-email` is part of the default Spotify scopes, users will be asked to grant access to their verified address the next time they log in.